kumaridimpleabcd2006-eng/python--OOP-and-Logic--Practices/README.md

 25. *Count line* : This is a simple  program that count line.
 26. *BankAccount_encapsulation* : A python project demonstrating Encapsulation using a bank account.it is include private balance ,deposit, withdrawal and balance cheacking methods.
+27. *Payment Abstraction* : A python oops project demonstrating Abstraction using an abstract payment class.

  #Author#